Formbricks

 Co-Founder

-You send out surveys, ask a few open-ended questions, maybe even throw in an NPS score.
-But what comes back is vague, inconsistent, and often impossible to act on.
-Sound familiar?
+Most teams struggle with collecting the right feedback.
+You send out surveys, ask a few open-ended questions, maybe throw in an NPS score.
+But what comes back is vague, inconsistent, and impossible to act on.

-The problem isn’t your customers.
-It’s your framework.
-It’s your framework.
-That’s why we put together these 11 ready-to-use Voice of Customer (VoC) Templates and Examples, so you can start capturing meaningful insights and drive better decisions.
-Whether you are a product manager, product marketer, or customer success lead, these templates and examples will help you create a Voice of the Customer Framework.
+The problem is not your customers.
+It is the lack of a clear framework.
+That is why we put together these 11 ready-to-use Voice of Customer templates and real-world examples from brands like Slack, Duolingo, and Superhuman.
+Whether you are a product manager, product marketer, or customer success lead, these templates will help you build a VoC program that actually drives decisions.

 What is Voice of Customer (VoC)?

-Voice of Customer (VoC) refers to the process of collecting and analyzing customer feedback to understand their needs, expectations, preferences, and experiences, to improve products, services, or the overall customer experience.
+Voice of Customer (VoC) refers to the process of collecting and analyzing customer feedback to understand their needs, expectations, preferences, and experiences.
+The goal is to use these insights to improve products, services, or the overall customer experience.

 It helps answer questions like: